-MATTHEW E. JOHNSON is a partner in Sidley’s Chicago office, and is co-leader of the firm’s global Employee Benefits practice area.
-Matt represents and advises clients in all types of employee benefits and executive compensation matters, including:
+MATTHEW E. JOHNSON is a partner in Sidley’s Chicago office, and is co-leader of the firm’s global Employee Benefits and Executive Compensation practice area.
+Matthew represents and advises clients in all types of employee benefits and executive compensation matters, with a focus on helping clients recruit, retain and incentivize key talent, including:

 - the design and administration of qualified and nonqualified retirement plans and welfare benefit plans;